jacksonn455/spring-health-track/README.md

     *   Support for both **MySQL** and **PostgreSQL** databases.
     *   Automated database schema migration management with **Flyway**.

+  *   **Cache Management (Redis):**
+  * Integration with Redis to cache frequently accessed data and reduce database load.
+  * Cached data (like Doctors and Patients) has a TTL of 30 seconds, after which fresh data is fetched from the database.

+*   **Application Monitoring (New Relic):**
+  * Monitors application performance, request throughput, response times, and errors.
+  * Provides alerts and dashboards to track database queries and overall system health.

 *   **Documentation & Testing:**
     *   API documentation designed to follow the **OpenAPI** standard (ready for Swagger UI integration).
     *   A structured project setup that is ready for **automated tests** (unit, integration) within the Spring ecosystem.